 It has been nearly 10 months now since I experienced luxury train travel in India, with The Golden Chariot.
 And after reading my first blog post on it — the review of The Golden Chariot — a lot of people wrote to me asking how do I actually rate it “off the record”.
 Do I really recommend them to try a similar journey?
 Do luxury trains in India really worth their price tag?

 Well, attempting the answer today in this blog here – publicly, and honestly too — if I were to summon up in a few words, I would say: Yes.
-Luxury train travel may just be the best way to
+Luxury train travel may just be the best way to travel to India, provided, you can afford it.

 How Much A Luxury Train Ride In India Costs